-Salt finish concrete surface is obtained by inserting course grain salt particles on the wet concrete surface and washing it off after the concrete is hardened.
+Salt finish concrete surface is obtained by inserting coarse rock salt crystals using rollers on the freshly placed concrete surface and washing it off with streams of water after the concrete is set.
 This procedure gives a rough subtle texture and skid resistance to plain or coloured concrete.
+Salt finish surface is a decorative method just as broom finish concrete.

-In this article we study about the work procedure to obtained salt finish concrete surface.
+In this article we study about the work procedure to obtain salt finish concrete surface.

 The concrete path construction must be properly facilitated by the contractor in charge, in order to obtain the desired quality, finish and durability.
 The quality of workmanship and the materials used for the construction decides the performance and aesthetics of the concrete path.